lgwillmore/akashic/README.md

 # Akashic

-> "The Akashic Records can be equated to the universe's super-computer system.
-It is this system that acts as the central storehouse of all information... a record of all that has occurred." - Edgar Cayce
+> "The Akashic Records is an etheric library that records each of our actions, thoughts, emotions and words.
+This infinite database contains information about every being since the dawn of time."

 Akashic is an open-source Kotlin library that provides a simple and flexible way to implement event sourcing in your applications.
 Event sourcing is a powerful pattern for building robust and scalable systems, and Akashic makes it easy